jestjs/jest/docs/JestObjectAPI.md

 ### `jest.now()`

 Returns the time in ms of the current fake clock.
-This is equivalent to `Date.now()` if `Date` has been mocked.

 ### `jest.setSystemTime(now?: number | Date)`